 The Agropalma group operates in the Amazon region, the largest rainforest in the world, representing almost 60% ofthe country’s total area and considers its preservation essential to the planet.
 In this context, it believes that the conduction of the processes - which make up its production chain - is directly linked to the people’s performance in the organization within a context of social responsibility and respect for the environment.

 Since the late 1990's, the Agropalma Group has been investing in the improvement of its socio-environmental performance, through:

 Among several important environmental aspects, the management of water resources deserves special attention.
 Agropalma is committed to optimize water consumption and keep its quality.
 Our consumption target since 2011 is 4.5 tons of water per ton of oil produced.
 As noted below, since 2013, average water consumption has been rising, and in 2016, the target has been exceeded.
 This situation was caused by the inauguration of the new mill PARAPALMA, which started in mid-2015.

 Regarding palm oil mills effluents (POME), we are committed to make the best economic use of them and minimize risks of watercourses contamination.
 Therefore, we use 100% of the treated effluents as liquid fertilizers in our plantations, what means we have zero POME discharges in the water bodies.
 In addition, as recorded in our sustainability reports, we monitor phosphorus and nitrogen levels in eight carefully chosen watercourses.
 This monitoring aims to verify if our plantations or mills are causing any damage to water quality.
 In this case, the goal is to meet the legal limits of 3.7 mg/L for nitrogen and 1.0 mg/L for phosphorus.
-As registered in the sustainability reports, these goals are being met for the eight sampling points.
+Below, we present the analytical results for 2016 and 2017.